Fahad2122/Lootery-Dapp-backend/README.md

  - #contracts/: Contains the Ethereum smart contracts for the decentralized lottery.
  - #deploy/: Deployment scripts for deploying smart contracts.
  - #test/: Test scripts for verifying the functionality of smart contracts.

+## Acknowledgments
+his project was built with Hardhat for Ethereum development.
+Special thanks to Chainlink for providing secure and decentralized oracles for our lottery system.

+Feel free to explore the code, contribute, and enhance the decentralized lottery experience!

+🚀 Happy Lottery Gaming! 🎉